aneekahuddin/immigration-in-real-nums/README.md

 ## About

+[Immigration in real numbers](https://aneekahuddin.github.io/immigration-in-real-nums) is a data visualization project by [Aneekah Uddin](https://aneekahuddin.github.io/).
+It was born out of the [Princeton Ida B. Wells Just Data Lab](https://www.thejustdatalab.com/).
+It launched in Summer/Fall 2022.

-[Incarceration in real numbers](https://mkorostoff.github.io/incarceration-in-real-numbers) is a data visualization project by [Matt Korostoff](https://mkorostoff.github.io/).
+This code was forked from and adapted to address a different social issue than the original data visualization.
+The original, [Incarceration in real numbers](https://mkorostoff.github.io/incarceration-in-real-numbers) is a data visualization project by [Matt Korostoff](https://mkorostoff.github.io/).
 It is not affiliated with or sponsored by any organization.
 It launched in autumn 2020.

 ## A word about words

-The terms "jail" and "prison" are not interchangeable.
-A jail is a place where accused criminals are held while awaiting trial, or where convicted criminals serve short sentences for minor crimes.
-Jails are typically operated by county or city governments.
-A prison is an institution where convicted criminals are held for serious crimes, typically serving sentences of a year or more.
-Prisons are typically operated by the federal or state governments.
-[Rikers Island](https://en.wikipedia.org/wiki/Rikers_Island) is a jail.
-[Sing sing](https://en.wikipedia.org/wiki/Sing_Sing) is a prison.

 ## Alternate Versions

-- [Click here to view a version with just the icons](https://mkorostoff.github.io/incarceration-in-real-numbers/?mute=1), without all the commentary
+- [Click here to view a version with just the icons](https://aneekahuddin.github.io/immigration-in-real-nums/?mute=1), without all the commentary
-- Github user [SMSadegh19](https://github.com/SMSadegh19) has published a [version translated into Persian](https://persianhodhod.ir/prisoners/).

 ## Table of Contents

+***This Table of Contents has yet to be updated for the immigration project.
+Sit tight, we will soon have it working.
+Until then, enjoy the visualization!***

 #### Understanding the size of the problem